rajeshksv/AlfredExtensions/MessageToFriend/README.md

 Inspired from my fav extension - IM by NolanChan.
 But for some reason, he abondoned it.
 Tried to tinker a bit, but then realized its easier to rewrite.
 Hence this extension.
 Expect many many bugs to appear ;)

 ### Release Notes
+#### Third Version - 0.3.1 (ALPHA)
+* Small bug fixes.
+* Duplicate Contacts appearing bug Fix - To some extent, duplicate contacts are merged and shown as one
+* If conversation doesn't exist, it will be created automatically
+* Contact names containing special characters wont cause any issue

 #### Third Version - 0.3 (ALPHA)
 ##### Features Added/Removed
 * Bug Fixes, Code cleanup.
 Build stabilization